 Notes

-1 This is a compilation of the National Trust of Australia (W.A.)
+1 This reprint is a compilation as at 11 July 2008 of the National Trust of Australia (W.A.)
 Act 1964 and includes the amendments made by the other written laws referred to in the following table.
-The table also contains information about any previous reprint.
+The table also contains information about any reprint.

 Compilation table